IMPORTANT INFORMATION ABOUT THE PEDIATRIC EMERGENCY CARE

 Dear Parents,

-The Emergency Medical Care operating at the Pediatric Clinic of the UD Clinical Centre in the Pallagi street wing of the Pediatric Clinic receives children requiring emergency care 24 hours a day.
+The new Pediatric Emergency Centre of the University of Debrecen Clinical Centre receives children requiring emergency care 24 hours a day.

 If an acute condition requiring immediate medical intervention occurs, which, in the absence of prompt, rapid care, may even endanger the life of the child, you must contact the emergency care provider or notify the National Ambulance Service by calling 112!